 By most accounts, it’s fair to say that Air Tractor founder Leland Snow did more to advance the AG aviation industry than any other single individual.
 To examine the career of this extraordinary man is to trace the development and advancement of the modern spray plane, and the heritage of Air Tractor.

 Leland Snow designed his first AG aircraft, the S-1, in 1951.
-The 23-year old Snow completed test flights with the S-1 in 1953.
-He flew the S-1 on dusting and spraying jobs in the Texas Rio Grande Valley and in Nicaragua until 1957.
+The 23-year-old Snow completed test flights with the S-1 in 1953.
+He flew the S-1 on dusting and spraying jobs in the Texas Rio Grande Valley and Nicaragua until 1957.
 The next year, Snow moved his aircraft production activities to Olney, Texas where he established The Snow Aeronautical Company.
 In his new manufacturing facilities, he began building the models S-2A and S-2B aircraft.

 In 1965, Leland Snow sold his company to Rockwell-Standard and became a Vice President of the Aero Commander division.
 During his time at Rockwell-Standard, the Model S-2R was developed and named the Thrush.
 The first 100 Thrush aircraft were built at the Olney Division.
 Then the entirety of Thrush aircraft production was moved to Georgia in 1970.
 In all, more than 500 Snow-designed aircraft were produced.